ameyaghatpande/AsciiArt-/README.md

-### Test code submitted by Ameya Ghatpande on 20-Jun-2017
-### This code will create an AsciiArt Encoder/Decoder
+### This code will create an AsciiArt Encoder/Decoder in python

 ### Steps to run the code
 1. Download the above jupyter notebook(Ameya-coding-challenge.ipnyb) in a folder